Asian Studies

 If study abroad is difficult academically or financially, other arrangements can be made upon major advisor's approval.

-Minor in Asian Studies
+Minor in Asian and asican american Studies

 The minor in Asian Studies is intended to complement a student’s major field of study and it is flexible according to individual needs.
 Students are free to survey the field broadly or concentrate in a specific area such as Chinese or Japanese studies.
 The minor comprises a minimum of 4 courses (16 credits) in Asian studies, chosen from an approved list in consultation with the director of the Asian Studies Program.